AdamBien/aws-cicd-website-cdk/README.md

 Before first deployment, bootstrap your AWS account for CDK.
 This creates the necessary resources (S3 bucket, IAM roles) for CDK deployments.

+**Important**: This project creates certificates for CloudFront, which must be in the us-east-1 region.
+Always bootstrap us-east-1 regardless of your primary region.

 ### Bootstrap for CloudFront (requires us-east-1):
 ```bash